-All of Edward’s grandparents are Holocaust survivors and came to the United States as refugees after the Second World War.
+All of Ed’s grandparents are Holocaust survivors and came to the United States as refugees after the Second World War.
 He is a Brooklyn native and a first-generation college graduate, earning a JD from Fordham University School of Law where he served on the prestigious Law Review.
-He has an undergraduate degree in finance from Touro College.
-He lives in Scarsdale, New York with his wife and two daughters.
+He lives in New York with his wife and two daughters.

 Edward graduated from Touro College summa cum laude, where he served as the president of the Pre-Law Society and editor-in-chief of the Pre-Law Journal.
 He was awarded the Touro College Service and Leadership Award at graduation.
 At Fordham Law School, he served on the Law Review and received the Archibald R. Murray Award for Public Service.

 Edward is admitted to practice law before the Supreme Court of the United States, the Southern District of New York, the Eastern District of New York, and in the State of New York.
-Edward is a former member of the board of the New York Institute of Credit, which awarded him with the first Annual Future Leader Award.
+Ed is a former member of the board of the New York Institute of Credit, which awarded him with the first Annual Future Leader Award.
 He is also on the Professional Ethics Committee and Bankruptcy Committee of the New York City Bar, and on the Unsecure Trade Creditors committee of the American Bankruptcy Institute.

 Bankruptcy, Creditors’ Rights and Litigation.